Poached Egg with Sautéed Spinach and Lemon Cilantro Quinoa

 2. ** My method for cooking quinoa comes from America's Test Kitchen.

-Kitchen Below Canal http://www.kitchenbelowcanal.com/
+Kitchen Below Canal https://www.kitchenbelowcanal.com/

 Share on FacebookTweet about this on TwitterPin on PinterestEmail to someone